Dem Brudders

 Picture

-Lindberg's "B-70" is easy to find at time of posting (see the Amazon link below for current pricing and availability).
+Lindberg's "B-70" is easy to find at time of posting (we've included an Amazon link below with current pricing and availability).
 This box uses the same artwork as the original 1964 release.
 Kudos to Round2 for going the vintage route with this one; compare it to the original 1964 box that we've included below.

 Of course Lindberg came out with their own smaller box scale model kit after Aurora, measured by me to be around 1/180 scale.
 I bought that one later and had a smaller version for my display shelf.
 I cannot remember whether or not I built it “in flight” or on landing gear but when I left home for a church mission a few years later, it was boxed up with all the rest of my models and preserved (in theory) for the future.